dboddie-canonical-work/disgorged-docs/interface-hooks.rst

 ..
 8214.md

-.. \_interface-hooks:
+.. _interface-hooks:

 Interface hooks
 ===============

-Interface hooks are `hooks <supported-snap-hooks.md>`__ that can be executed when an interface is either connected or disconnected via the interface’s plugs and slots mechanism.
+Interface hooks are :ref:`hooks <supported-snap-hooks>` that can be executed when an interface is either connected or disconnected via the interface’s plugs and slots mechanism.
 They can be used to read or write attributes from a connection and, for example, acquire new resources, update internal options or update databases.

    ⓘ An interface consists of a connection between a slot and a plug.
 The slot is the provider of the interface while the plug is the consumer, and a slot can support multiple plug connections.
-For more details, see `Interface management <interface-management.md>`__.
+For more details, see :ref:`Interface management <interface-management>`.

 Connect hooks
 -------------